Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When you’re not gaming, you’ll also get the benefit of an Amazon-specific user interface, which gives you access to all of the most popular streaming services.
 The Fire TV UI is easy to use, and you can even control your TV using the voice-enabled Alexa remote.
 If you need an affordable gaming TV that won’t fail after 2 months, you’ll definitely need to consider the Toshiba 32LF221U19.
 And let’s face it, with what we spend on the best Xbox one games, an affordable TV is a must.
 With the price cut on this TV, you can start saving for that XBOX One X.

 Input Lag Time: For gamers, it’s important to have the TV display be able to respond immediately when you press a button or input a command on the game controller.
 Any sort of delay in the response can make it difficult for you to succeed in your game, so figure out which TV can provide low input lag times, which should be 40 milliseconds or lower for high-end multi-player gaming and 55 ms or lower for single-player games.
 In our input lag testing, we focused specifically on TVs that could achieve 55 ms or lower.
+If you are a Microsoft Xbox console fan, you can use our guide on the best TV for Xbox One X as a starting place.

 In addition to input lag time, you’ll want to have a high refresh rate, s you can see the issues with 120Hz vs 240Hz vs 60Hz can cause with gaming. moreover, don’t forget to compare the refresh rate on a monitor vs a TV, as you might do better with a strong monitor instead.